UMR-CNRM/vortex/sphinx/technical/fortran.rst

    &NAMSPACE
    /

+All of the methods of the :class:`~bronx.datagrip.namelist.NamelistSet` class are available in the :class:`~common.data.namelists.NamelistContent` and compatibility is ensured.

+However, some extra methods are added in order to work with Vortex's resource and container but also to include a list of predefined macros.

 Combining namelist content and resource container
 =================================================

-Instead of starting from scratch, it is obviously possible to merge from a dictionnary of already defined :class:`vortex.tools.fortran.NamelistBlock` values, but is also possible to provide the :class:`common.data.namelists.NamelistContent` with a :class:`vortex.data.containers.Container` derived object:
+Instead of starting from scratch, it is obviously possible to merge from a dictionnary of already defined :class:`~bronx.datagrip.namelist.NamelistBlock` values, but is also possible to provide the :class:`~common.data.namelists.NamelistContent` with a :class:`vortex.data.containers.Container` derived object:

 .. code-block:: python